eduwallet/veramo-agent/README.md

 The `extends` attribute is removed from the output if it was present.

 The `format` attribute is rewritten if it is `vc+jwt` to `json_vc_jwt`.
 This format indicates the credential should be output as VCDM 2.0.

+Note that the `value_type` of a claim can contain the string `internal`, in which case the whole claim is filtered out in the published metadata.
+This is used for specific credentials to allow retrieving special data that is not exported in the credential, but kept with the internal database anyway.
+When claims are provided in the "modern" `claims` attribute instead of through `credentialSubject`, do __not__ provide the `value_type` attribute unless it is set to `internal`.

 ### Issuers